christian1980nrw/Spotmarket-Switcher/README.md

 The Screenshot is showing the configuration of automated charging during user defined times.
 Deactivated by default, may be temporarily activated by the script.

-- Instructions to install the Spotmarket-Switcher on a Windows 10 or 11 system for testing:
+- Instructions to install the Spotmarket-Switcher on a Windows 10 or 11 system for testing without Victron devices (only switchable sockets).

   - launch `cmd.exe` as Administrator
   - Enter `wsl --install -d Debian`